Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Introduction

 The second major contribution of our work is a novel target state estimation strategy.
-In state-of-the-art particle-correlation trackers such as \cite{mozhdehideep,MCPF2017CVPR,mozhdehideep2,mozhdehideep3,mozhdehideep4,Zhang2018,Redetection}, assessing the likelihood of the particles is challenging because many particles may be in close proximity to one another.
-In our framework, the particles converge to a few locations after a series of iterations.
-Thus, we propose a novel method based on particle convergence consistency and K-means clustering to evaluate the final particle locations.
+In our previous particle-correlation trackers \citep{mozhdehideep,MCPF2017CVPR,mozhdehideep2,mozhdehideep3,mozhdehideep4} and similar state-of-the-art methods \citep{Zhang2018,Redetection}, assessing the likelihood of the particles is challenging because many particles may be in close proximity to one another.
+In the framework proposed in this paper, the particles converge to a few locations after a series of iterations.
+Thus, we propose a novel method based on particle clustering and convergence consistency to evaluate the final particle locations.
 This novel method enables our proposed tracker to overcome challenges associated with multi-modal likelihood distributions.
-Additionally, state-of-the-art particle-correlation trackers must perform resampling at every frame because shifting the particles to the peak of the correlation maps changes the support of the posterior distribution.
-As a third contribution, our iterative particle filter overcomes this issue and hence does not disregard information from prior samples.
-We tested our tracker on the Visual Tracker Benchmark v1.1 beta (OTB100) \cite{WuLimYang} and the LaSOT dataset \cite{LaSOT}.
+Additionally, existing particle-correlation trackers must perform resampling at every frame because shifting the particles to the peak of the correlation maps changes the support of the posterior distribution.
+Our iterative particle filter overcomes this issue and hence does not disregard information from prior samples.
+We tested our tracker on the LaSOT dataset \citep{LaSOT}, the TREK-150 dataset \citep{TREK150}, and the Visual Tracker Benchmark v1.1 beta (OTB100) \citep{OTB}.
 The results show that our tracker outperforms several state-of-the-art methods.